 The Woodlands Corporation, Partnership And LLC Attorneys

-Woodall Batchelor are corporation, partnership and LLC attorneys located in The Woodlands, Texas.
+Woodall Batchelor are corporation and limited liability company (LLC) attorneys, along with partnerships, based in The Woodlands, Texas.
 We work with founders, owners and managers on the creation, organization and operation of business entities from their inception to the next generation.
-Focused on serving corporations, LLCs, and partnerships in The Woodlands, Houston, Montgomery County, Harris County, and other nearby communities, our team has over 40 years of combined knowledge and experience.
+Focused on serving corporations, LLCs, and business partnerships, we are proud to serve The Woodlands, Houston, Montgomery County, Harris County, and other nearby communities, our team has over 40 years of combined knowledge and experience.
 The best form for doing business is an issue at the start, as well as throughout the life, of a business enterprise.
-Thus, at the outset, we help make sense of the business form options, whether unincorporated business, sole proprietorship, “S,” “C” or “professional” corporation, partnership, limited partnership, limited liability partnership or LLP or limited liability company or LLCs.
+Thus, at the outset, we help make sense of the business form options, whether unincorporated business, sole proprietorship, “S,” “C” or “professional” corporation, partnership, limited partnership, limited liability partnership or limited liability company.
 Similarly, we help evaluate related subsidiary and domicile considerations.
 Then, periodically we assist clients in restructuring their organizations to reflect growth and change in their development.
-Call our corporate, partnership and LLC attorneys for all your business entity formation needs.
+Call our attorneys for all your business formation needs.

 Corporation, Partnership And LLC Attorneys | The Woodlands

 After the initial or new business form is selected, we help establish new entities through the preparation of appropriate documentation and filing of appropriate registrations.
 Because the formation of an entity is intended in part to shield owners, directors, officers and managers from personal liability for business activities, we assist entities in following the legal requirements to properly maintain their status, such as the filing of annual reports and preparation of corporate minutes.
-Our corporation, partnership and LLC attorneys at Woodall Batchelor understand that any business needs funds and other assets from time to time as it undertakes new projects and its sales or profitability fluctuates.
+Our knowledge of corporation, partnership and LLC law at Woodall Batchelor covers any business that needs funds and other assets from time to time as it undertakes new projects and its sales or profitability fluctuates.
 Likewise, a profitable business may distribute earnings to its owners periodically.
 Accordingly, we assist in the legal steps of raising capital, borrowing money and issuing dividends.
-For example, we assist in the negotiation of stock purchase and loan agreements.
+For example, our attorneys have the ability to help with stock purchases and negotiations, along with loan contracts.
 For any business entity that has more than one owner, an important issue is managing relationships between key shareholders, members or partners, including for issues such as the sale of equity interests to third parties, election of directors and making of major strategic decisions.

 We work with businesses to put into place appropriate governance and control mechanisms, such as in a shareholder agreement, articles of incorporation and by-laws.
 For closely or privately held businesses, the fate of the enterprise when founders, key managers and owners approach retirement or new directions is of great importance.
 We also work with owners and managers to develop succession and transition plans, taking into account liquidity, continuity, tax and generational concerns.